-The relationship between between you and your bike is a very complex and intimate one.
+The relationship between you and your bike is a very complex and intimate one.
 It is similar to having a relationship with your loved ones.
-You need to find a connection, bond with them, nurture the relationship and take care of them at the time of need for a long lasting healthy relationship.
-Similarly in order to maintain your bike in the best condition, it is extremely important to know your bike, take her for regular servicing and check the engine for any serious problems or issues.
+You need to form a connection or bond with your bike, nurture the relationship and take care of it for a long lasting healthy relationship.
+Similarly in order to maintain proper condition of your bike, it is extremely important to know and understand your bike, take it for regular servicing and regularly check the engine for any serious problems or issues.

-The definition of a biker is not limited to just owning a bike.
-You are a true biker only if you take up the responsibilities of maintaining it and carrying out an effective bike care procedure.
-A lot of aspects are taken into consideration into bike care since it’s an important aspect of riding.
-We will be discussing some important tips and instructions for improving the shell life of the bike.
+The definition of a biker is not limited to just owning a bike, you are considered a true biker only if you take up the responsibilities of maintaining it and carrying out an effective bike care procedure.
+A lot of aspects of bike care are taken into consideration since it’s an important aspect of riding.
+Here are some important tips and instructions for improving the shell life of the bike.

 Improve your Knowledge on Motorcycles

-Only if you learn about your motorcycle and other bikes in general, you will have a better understanding and will be able to analyse the problem and solve it.
-Any bit of information would be useful.
-This task can be made easier if you join a motorcycle club where you can socialize and talk to other motorcycle enthusiasts and experienced riders.
+Learning about your motorcycle and other bikes in general will give you a better understanding about bikes and will help you analyse any problems with the bike and solve it.
+Every bit of information is useful.
+This task can be made easier and more enjoyable if you join a motorcycle club where you can socialize and talk to other motorcycle enthusiasts and experienced riders.

-Just like any other vehicle, even motorcycle needs regular oil change.
-The requirements for oil change might vary for different bike models.
-An annual check-up of the motorcycle by the mechanic includes oil change and other essential things that will take care of your needs.
-Generally bike consumes more oil in the summer than in the winters, therefor oil filters also needs to be changed regularly with the oil.
-The frequency of oil change in a bike depends on two important aspects:
+Just like any other vehicle, even motorcycles needs regular oil changes.
+The requirements for an oil change might vary for different bike models.
+An annual check-up of the motorcycle by a mechanic includes oil change and other essential things.
+Generally a bike consumes more oil in the summer than in the winters, therefore the oil filters also need to be changed regularly with the oil.
+The frequency of an oil change in a bike depends on two important aspects:

 - How old your bike is